-- 7. Verify the proper floor anchor size and type for the job site.
+- 6. Recheck the guide angle to guide angle dimension and plumb. - 7.
+Verify the proper floor anchor size and type for the job site.
 Special conditions (e.g., seismic site location) require that proper anchoring and bracing methods are used. - 8.
 When the columns are plumb, bolt the column base plates to the floor according to local or state codes especially in seismic zones.
 PFlow Industries, Inc. recommends 1/2" x 4" (13mm x 102mm) long wedge style anchors.
-See Figure 12-38. - 9.
+See Figure 12-33. - 9.
 Recheck the guide angle to guide angle dimension and verify that the gap from the column to the outside wheelblock guide roller is 3/16" (5mm). - 10.
 Fully field weld the column braces to the face of the upper floor or mezzanine. - 11.
 Add side bracing and fully weld. - 12.
 Recheck the columns guide angle to guide angle dimension and plumb. - 13.
 Fully tighten the hex head bolts on the header assembly.
-See Figure 12-39.
-Do not weld the drivebase assembly to the column at this time.
+See Figure 12-34.

-Tack Weld Bracing Figure 12-37
+Tack Weld Bracing Figure 12-32

-Bolt the Column Base Plates Figure 12-38
+Bolt the Column Base Plates Figure 12-33

-Tighten Hex Head Bolts Figure 12-39
+Tighten Hex Head Bolts Figure 12-34